deigil/private-site/content/experience/self_employed.md

 ---
-weight: 3
+weight: 6
 title: 🔧 DeiTech (Self Employed)
 url: "/experience/self_employed/"
 slug: "self_employed"
 tags: ["servers","ubuntu","linux","bash","python","django","flask","docker","git","squarespace","google sites","html","css","dns","repair","networking","automation","systems management"]
 date: 2020-01-01
-Position: Freelance
+position: "Freelance Developer & Systems Administrator"
+duration: "Jan 2020 - Present"
-Location: Chicago, Illinois, United States · Hybrid
+location: "Chicago, Illinois, United States · Hybrid"
 ---
-# Self Employed

-- **Type:** Freelance
-- **Duration:** Jan 2020 - Present
-- **Location:** Chicago, Illinois, United States · Hybrid

-I’m a self-taught developer and systems enthusiast with hands-on experience in home server and network management.
-I’ve worked on a variety of software projects including Bash scripting, Python development (Django, Flask), and containerization using Docker and Docker Compose.
-I self-host services on a custom-built Arch/Ubuntu Linux home server, which also runs multiplayer Minecraft servers for users around the world.

-I’ve automated most of my infrastructure using Docker, and developed Python and Bash watchdog scripts that integrate with Discord, enabling server control and monitoring through simple chat commands.
-This allows for convenient, remote management and real-time interaction with hosted services.
+# Freelance Developer & Systems Administrator

+Being self-employed as a developer and sysadmin has been a wild ride.
+I've taught myself everything through trial and error, late nights debugging, and plenty of "what the heck is going on here" moments.
+My home server setup is basically my digital playground - running on Arch Linux with some Ubuntu bits, it's hosting Minecraft servers that people play on from all over the world, plus a bunch of other services I've tinkered with.

+I've built all sorts of automation scripts in Bash and Python to make my life easier, created websites using Django and Flask, and gotten really good at Docker for containerizing everything.
+The coolest part is my Discord-integrated monitoring system - I can check server status and restart services just by chatting in a Discord channel.
+Super handy when you're troubleshooting at 2 AM!

-I also provide computer repair and maintenance, network diagnostics and optimization, camera system installations, and website design services for both residential and commercial clients.
+Beyond the technical stuff, I also do computer repairs, network setup, camera installations, and website design for local clients.
+It's kept me busy and taught me that every client has a different "computer problem" that's usually not actually about computers.

 You can view most of my projects on the [Projects](/projects/) page.